zahrabakhshalizadeh/maryrosecook.com/_posts/2016-08-29-roper-game-prototype.md

 <div class="video-container"><iframe width="600" height="338" src="https://www.youtube.com/embed/ndbka06mkc0?rel=0" frameborder="0" allowfullscreen></iframe></div>

+(Cinematography and set design by Lauren Karchmer, my wife.)

 Sam, my friend and colleague at Makers Academy told me about the reading room.
 It's great.
 There are lots of interesting books there, comfy seats and a palatial staircase covered in throw pillows.

 I had a few goals with the prototype.
 First, to try out a Bionic Commando slash Spiderman roping mechanic that I'd had in my head.
 I wanted to use Box2D for the rope physics.
 I wanted the player to not be constrained to special roping points or angles.
 Second, I wanted to keep to a discipline of prototyping an idea and then setting it aside, rather than letting it potter along as a project that eventually ran out of steam.